Application Essays

 - Check for proper spelling, punctuation, and grammar.
 Before submitting your application, be sure to double check your essay.
 Did you spell the scholarship name or names of cities correctly?
 Be sure you have proper punctuation and do not type your essay in all lower case or all upper case letters.
 Most importantly, check for correct grammar with the support of a proofreader.

-The Statement of Purpose essay is an important factor in the selection of Gilman Scholarship recipients.
+The Statement of Purpose essay is an important factor in the selection of Gilman scholarship recipients.
 We strongly encourage you to read the Gilman Selection Criteria, carefully review your essay, and ask an advisor, faculty member, or others to proofread your essay for spelling, grammar, and content prior to submission.

 In your essay, be specific in describing your individual reasons for studying abroad, keeping in mind that this is a scholarship for academic study abroad or credit bearing international internships.
 Please address ALL of the questions below, in no particular order: (max of 7,000 characters)